 Pursuing a business venture in a mostly abandoned area was a leap of faith, but the Reeses hoped that if they took that leap, others would follow.
 “I remember thinking how neat it would be to have your life based in the downtown,” Tabitha says.

 Today, six years after the Reeses had that conversation, Ghost Harbor Brewing is surrounded by fine-dining restaurants, colorful shops, and live performances by local musicians on “Wailin’ Wednesdays.”
 The brewery’s taproom — now in a newer, bigger location after outgrowing its original space in Pailin’s Alley — hosts weekly events like musical bingo and trivia.
 The couple believes that their success, and the renaissance of downtown Elizabeth City, is largely due to merchants looking out for one another.
 “It’s a close-knit community,” Thomas says.
 “We’re very supportive of everyone because we know what it was like.”

 Ghost Harbor Brewing Company.
-The Reeses’ cozy taproom serves its usual beers — some of which have “a cultlike following,” Thomas says, like the Gypsy Tears pale ale and Coppola Coffee Stout — alongside new inventions like beer slushies.
+The Reeses’ cozy taproom serves its usual beers — some of which have “a cultlike following,” Thomas says, like the Pailin’s Alley porter and Sara San Diego pale ale — alongside new inventions like beer slushies.
 “We’re driven by doing fun things to keep people engaged in coming downtown,” Tabitha says.

 2 Souls Wine Bar.
 Mel Martine and Nicole Hyatt — aka the “two souls,” or best friends, who opened this shop — were inspired to create a space where people could “linger longer” over a nice glass of wine.
 Customers can relax on a plush, jewel-toned sofa or chair and snack on small plates and charcuterie.